nicoverbruggen/NickelTypeFix/ABOUT.md

 > *This document was researched and written with the assistance of **Claude Fable 5** (Anthropic), based on disassembly of the actual device firmware.
 The author reviewed everything and tested it on real hardware.
 Earlier revisions were assisted by Claude Opus 4.8 and GPT 5.5; see the note in the README.*

-NickelTypeFix corrects five text-rendering defects in Kobo's Qt 5.2 / QtWebKit / Monotype iType reader stack (firmware 4.x).
+NickelTypeFix corrects six text-rendering defects in Kobo's Qt 5.2 / QtWebKit / Monotype iType reader stack (firmware 4.x).
 Each fix is **independent**: it engages only if its seam is present on the running firmware, and otherwise logs and sits out.
 A mismatch in one fix never affects the others.

-Three of the fixes (1, 2, and 5) are **PLT hooks** (via NickelHook: it patches a library's `R_ARM_JUMP_SLOT` GOT entries, so it can intercept a *cross-library call* to an exported symbol).
-The other two (the justification fixes, 3 and 4) target functions that are **stripped/inlined** in the shipped binaries, leaving no symbol to hook, so they are applied as **in-memory byte patches** at startup (see [In-memory patching](#in-memory-patching)).
+Three of the fixes (1, 2, and 6) are **PLT hooks** (via NickelHook: it patches a library's `R_ARM_JUMP_SLOT` GOT entries, so it can intercept a *cross-library call* to an exported symbol).
+The other three (the justification fixes 3 and 4, and the letter-spacing fix 5) target functions that are **stripped/inlined** in the shipped binaries, leaving no symbol to hook, so they are applied as **in-memory byte patches** at startup (see [In-memory patching](#in-memory-patching)).
 Nothing is written to any device library on disk; every change is made in the process's memory at boot and is gone when the mod is removed.
 This is interoperability bugfixing: no Kobo, Qt, or Monotype code is redistributed.

 All addresses/offsets below are for the `4.6.2` WebKit/Qt build; the in-memory fixes locate their targets by **pattern**, not by absolute address, so they hold across firmware builds that keep the same instruction sequence.